Todd Snider: New Door years

-While Snider was working on his first record for New Door, UMG issued a selection of his Margaritaville and MCA back catalog.
+While Snider was working on his first record for New Door, UMG released a selection of his Margaritaville and MCA back catalog.
 The collection, That Was Me: 1994-1998, was released on August 30, 2005, through their reissue arm, Hip-O Records.
 The compilation included seventeen tracks from all three of the albums distributed by MCA, including "Alright Guy" and "Talking Seattle Grunge Rock Blues," plus a previously unreleased cover of "Margaritaville, a breakneck rendition on which he was backed by the Nervous Wrecks.

 Snider's first release for New Door was The Devil You Know, the acclaimed follow-up to East Nashville Skyline released on August 8, 2006.
 Working again with co-producers Will Kimbrough and Eric McConnell, who both played multiple instruments on the album, Snider also was backed on the record by guitarist Tommy Womack, bassists Billy Mercer, Robert Kearns, and Dave Jacques, drummers Paul Griffith and Craig Wright, pianist Dave Zollo, violinist Molly Thomas, and legendary steel guitarist Lloyd Green.
 The record went to number four on the Billboard Heatseekers Albums chart.
-Robert Christgau gave it an A in his Consumer Guide and called it "better" than its predecessor.
+Christgau gave it an A in his Consumer Guide and called it "better" than its predecessor.
 The record was named to several critics' year-end "best" lists, including a number 33 ranking in Rolling Stones top 50 albums of the year, a number 25 ranking by No Depression magazine, and number 14 by Blender magazine.

 On October 20, 2006, Snider made a solo acoustic in-store appearance at Grimey's New and Preloved Records in Nashville, performing material from The Devil You Know.
 The performance was recorded and released by New Door on April 3, 2007, as Live With The Devil You Know At Grimey's Nashville 10.20.06.
 It was his final release on the New Door label.